yugr/rust-slides/talk.md

   - "Rust prioritizes memory safety above all else.
 But speed is a close second" ([Steven Klabnik](https://users.rust-lang.org/t/what-kind-of-performance-rust-is-trying-to-achieve/1674/2))
   - more on tradeoffs [here](https://www.infoq.com/presentations/rust-tradeoffs/) and [here](https://www.youtube.com/watch?v=2wZ1pCpJUIM)
   - manifests e.g. in inability to enable fast math or turn off bounds checking
-  - but at the same time things which would have incurred too much overhead are disabled
+  - but at the same time things which would have incurred too much overhead are disabled e.g.
-    * e.g. integer overflows not checked in release
+    * integer overflows not checked in release (because overhead is unacceptable)
+    * result of sort is not checked (may cause unpredictable results for bad comparators)
+    * some checks are hidden under `-Z ub-checks` (alignment and NULL)

 Some Rust's abstractions are NOT zero-cost (or at least less zero-cost than in C++) :
   - are by design more expensive than C++ equivalents